tajpouria/aws-solutions-architect-hands-on/README.md

 - [✓] Enable Cross Zone Load balancing in CLB configuration to load balance the traffic between multiple zone.
 - [✓] Ringster a HTTPS listener ACM on a CLB, ALB and NLB.
 - [✓] Enable Connection Draining (DeReregistration delay) in one of the ELBs.
+- [] Configure a ASG with ALB, and adjust the desired capacity.

 ## Resources